adonisjs/legacy-docs/3.0/routing.md

 ```

 #### route([data])
-route is a filter which can be used when you just want the link to a route, instead of a complete anchor tag.
+The route is a filter which can be used when you just want the link to a route, instead of a complete anchor tag.

 ```twig
 <a href="{{ 'profile' | route({id: 1}) }}"> View Profile </a>